Archive for March, 2007

 to me.”

-This is an excellent poem which shows the progression of healing pain.
+This is an excellent poem that shows the progression of healing pain.
 One needs to come to the end of himself/herself like the thief on the cross.
 By listening one comes to the stillness of rest/trust/love of Him in us.

 Shovel Writings: A One-Word Sermon: Paul: